Open-MSS/Open-MSS.github.io/docs/develop/Setup-Instructions.md

 [conda-forge/mss](https://anaconda.org/conda-forge/mss)

-This channel conda-forge has builds for osx-64, linux-64, win-64
+The conda-forge channel has builds for osx-64, linux-64 and win-64.

 You must install mss into a new environment to ensure the most recent versions for dependencies. :